What does MK Eco mean?

 Then to invest with them to be able to sustain doing what they love on the country they love.

-This in turn, supports families and communities and achieves our 2020 Vision: Sea Change.
+This in turn, supports families and communities and achieves our 2021 Vision: The Power of One.

 This is what we mean by our Starwin Collective being a space where your change creates community change.

 Why do we believe in creating a new model for economic development?

 Karina Gray, founder of Starwin started out her academic study with a Bachelor of Youth Work and Justice Studies at Edith Cowan University under the tutelage of Dr. Howard Sercombe.
 This was furthered by a Grad Cert in Entrepreneurship from Charles Sturt University and an Associate Degree in Legal Studies from Charles Darwin University.
 This coursework, combined with many years of working in and out of government and at a grassroots level, led to a deep interest in Justice Reinvestment models and movements like B Corporation (Starwin was the NT’s first B Corp) that focus on new collaborative ways to create change.

 In 2008, Dr Howard Sercombe presented a paper “Living in two camps” that explored customary and mainstream economies.
 With the conclusion of

 “Through their strength of character, lessons are available for others (especially the next generation) to move beyond the poverty and capriciousness of a life on welfare to a position where they are not only self-sustaining economically but able to extend a sustainable economy to their people”

 This paper along with discussions with the late MJ Rioli, inspired the start up of Starwin in 2010 as a social enterprise with a desire to impact the top end.
 Starwin has evolved over its ten year journey, but has stayed true to a vision of investing in collaborations with community leaders to create career pathways for young leaders.